bsmAnalysis/BSMHiggs_fwk/test/haa4b/computeLimit/README.md

 ### Run the Combine limit jobs in condor

 The first argument is the year (2016, 2017, 2018, or all) and the second argument is which type of limit to run.
+Note that the setup above uses Combine v8.1.0, which gives good results for us.
+In that version, the FitDiagnostics output file is named **fitDiagnostics.root**.
+In more recent versions of Combine, it may be named **fitDiagnosticsTest.root**.
+If you update to a more recent version of Combine, you will need to make that change inside **optimize_haa.py**.

 The most significant digit is:
  * 4 = Run limits for an individual year specified by the first argument (2016, 2017, or 2018)